ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 The proposed tool could be reused to support frequent questions or bulk inquiries.

-It has the potential to build a Knowledge Center for clients, allowing documents to be represented as a graph of facts or knowledge.
+In the future, we may reuse some components of Q&A solutions as a starting point for building a Knowledge Center for clients, allowing documents to be represented as a graph of facts or knowledge.

 ### **iii.
 Expectations**